dimforge/ncollide/bounding_volumes/README.md

 | `.loosen(m)`   | Enlarges `self` by `m` in place.          |
 | `.loosened(m)` | Returns a copy of `self` enlarged by `m`. |

-Finally, some algorithms work with objects which can compute their own bounding volumes all by themselves.
-This is requirement is exposed by the `bounding_volume::HasBoundingVolume` trait which is parametrized by the type of the returned bounding volume:
+Finally, some algorithms work with objects that can compute their own bounding volumes all by themselves.
+This requirement is exposed by the `bounding_volume::HasBoundingVolume` trait which is parametrized by the type of the returned bounding volume: